osmntahir/SmartTill-Microservices-Java-SpringBoot/readme.md

 - **Cashiers** can handle sales but cannot view the list of sales.
 - **Managers** can generate sales reports and also view the list of all sales.

+## Sale Service Overview (Cash Register Logic)

+In this system, a **cash register** logic is implemented where **Cashiers** create sales transactions and scan products into the sale.
+If there is an ongoing campaign for a product, the system automatically applies the discount during the sale.
+The sold products are added to the sale and necessary calculations such as total price, discount amount, and final price after discounts are automatically handled by the system.

+### Process Flow:
+1. **Creating a Sale**:
+   - A cashier first creates a new sale by sending a request to the `/sale/add` endpoint.
+   - The cashier's name is extracted from the JWT token to associate the sale with the cashier.

+2. **Adding Products to the Sale**:
+   - Once the sale is created, the cashier starts scanning or adding products to the sale by calling the `/sold-product/add/{productId}/{saleId}` endpoint.
+   - The system checks if the product is part of any active campaigns.
+If a campaign applies, the discount is automatically calculated and deducted from the product’s total price.

+3. **Updating the Sale Total**:
+   - As products are added, the system recalculates the total sale price.
+   - It also calculates the total discount amount and the final price after discounts for the entire sale.

+4. **Finalizing the Sale**:
+   - Once all products have been added to the sale, the total price, discount amount, and the final price after the discount are saved.
+   - This completes the sales transaction, and the sale details are available for viewing or report generation.

 ## API Documentation

 ## Sale Service